-Throughout the year, the student will work on many activities that help them increase what they know, understand, and be able to do.
-These activities show the student's teachers how they are doing, their strengths, and where they can improve.
+Throughout the year, the student will work on many activities that help them increase what they know, understand, and demonstrate.
+These activities show the student's teachers how they are progressing, their strengths, and areas in which they can improve.

-Teachers use this information to adjust their teaching, give student feedback to help them improve and prepare the student for times when they will receive grades, marks, and achievement indicators.
+Teachers use this information to adjust their instruction, provide feedback to students and to prepare the student for times when they will receive grades, marks, and achievement indicators.